Do you have a velcro dog?

 Let your dog bond with the other people in your home by having another person feed, play with, train, or walk your dog.

 Do you live by yourself?
 You can still have friends come over and shower your pup with affection.

 Hyper-attached pets want to keep an eye on you everywhere you go.

 Show your dog that the sky won’t fall when you are out of their eyesight by setting up boundaries.

-For example, putting up a baby gate up between rooms will show your dog that even if they can’t be within a six inch radius of you, they’re still safe, and you will come back.
+For example, putting a baby gate up between rooms will show your dog that, even if they can’t be within a six-inch radius of you, they’re still safe, and you will come back.

 Shut the door when you use the restroom or enter another room, and then return again in a short period of time.
-Slowly but surely, your dog will learn that just because they cannot see you doesn’t mean you are gone forever.
+Slowly but surely, your dog will learn that just because they cannot see you doesn’t mean you’re gone forever.

 Don’t Reward Whining Or Other Destructive Behaviors

 Anxious dogs will do anything from whine to eliminate in the house to seek out your attention.

 If you leave the room and your dog starts crying, do not run back to them to console them.
 This is simply teaching your dog that if they whine, scratch, or use another unwanted, attention-seeking behavior, they will get what they’re begging for.